 The best way to optimize the costs of a cloud environment is to use elastic load balancing.
 This requires more work than static private infrastructure, but it’s the best way to minimize the cost of a cloud deployment.

 While the cloud may seem like the easy way to do something, the true costs of cloud computing are rarely disclosed.
-It’s important for companies to calculate the true costs of the cloud, and make sure that they are fully aware of the costs associated with moving their applications and data to the cloud.
+Companies need to calculate the true costs of the cloud and make sure that they are fully aware of the costs associated with moving their applications and data to the cloud.